+1 year at 60 mg/kg/day.
 Carcinogenesis, Mutagenesis, Impairment of Fertility In a 21-month carcinogenic study in mice, there was a statistically significant increase in the incidence of hepatocellular carcinomas and adenomas in both males and females at 500 mg/kg/day.
-This dose produced a total plasma drug exposure 3 to 4 times that of humans given the highest recommended dose of lovastatin (drug exposure was measured as total HMG-CoA reductase inhibitory activity in extracted plasma).
-Tumor increases were not seen at 20 and 100 mg/kg/day. dness that produced drug exposures of 0.2 to 2 times that of 100 mg/kg/day, doses that produced drug exposures of 0.3 to 2 times that of 100 mg/kg/day, doses that produced drug exposures of 0.3 to 2 times that of humans at the 80 mg/day dose.
+This dose produced a total plasma drug exposure 3 to 4 times that of humans given the highest recommended dose of lovastatin (drug exposure was measured as total HMG-CoA reductase inhibitory activity in extracted plasma), Tumor increases were not seen at 20 and 100 mg/kg/day, doses that produced drug exposures of 0.3 to 2 times that of humans at the 80 mg/kg/dose.
+A statistically significant increase in pulmonary ns at the 80 mg/day dose.
 A statistically significant increase in pulmonary adenomas was seen in female mice at approximately 4 times the human drug exposure.
-(Although mice were given 300 times the human dose [HD] on a mg/kg body weight basis, plasma levels of total inhibitory activity were only 4 times higher in mice than in humans given 80 mg of lovastatin.)
+(Although mice were given 300 times the human dose (HD) on a mg/kg body weight basis, plasma levels of total inhibitory activity were only 4 times higher in mice than in humans given 80 mg of lovastatin.)

 There was an increase in incidence of papilloma in the non-glandular mucosa of the stomach of mice beginning at exposures of 1 to 2 times that of humans.
 The glandular mucosa was not affected.
-The human stomach contains only glandular mucosa In a 24-month carcinogenicity study in rats, there was a positive dose response ionship for hepatocellular carcinogenicity in males about does response yeen 2 to 7 times that of human exposure at 80 mg/day (doses in rats were 5, 30 and 180 mg/kg/day).
+The human stomach contains only glandular mucosa.

+In a 24-month carcinogenicity study in rats, there was a positive dose response relationship for hepatocellular carcinogenicity in males at drug exposures between 2 to 7 times that of human exposure at 80 mg/day (doses in rats were 5, 30 and 180 mg/kg/day).